bucardo/bucardo_org/Bucardo/installation/index.md

 To install it manually, grab the [latest DBIx::Safe tarball](https://bucardo.org/downloads/dbix_safe.tar.gz), then unpack the tarball and install as a normal Perl module:

-    tar xvfz dbix_safe.tar.gz
+    tar xzf dbix_safe.tar.gz
     cd DBIx-Safe-1.2.5
     perl Makefile.PL
     make
     make test
     sudo make install

-Other Perl requirements that may or may not be installed already on your system are listed in the [Requirements](/Bucardo/installation/requirements) page
+Other Perl requirements that may or may not be installed already on your system are listed in the [Requirements](/Bucardo/installation/requirements) page.

 Download and unpack the Bucardo tarball
 ---------------------------------------

 The latest version of Bucardo can be found on [the Bucardo download page](/Bucardo/#obtaining-bucardo).
 Untar it and switch to the directory:

-    tar xvfz Bucardo-5.6.0.tar.gz
+    tar xzf Bucardo-5.6.0.tar.gz
     cd Bucardo-5.6.0

 Install the Bucardo software